 Now with motorized remote control via a partnership with Cmotion, the Cinefade FilterTray system, available for rental and soon for sales, allows cinematographers precise depth of field adjustments while maintaining a consistent exposure value.
-Providing transitions from shallower to deeper focus with constant exposure, to dial in precise iris changes between up to five stops.
+Providing transitions from shallower to deeper focus with constant exposure, dial in precise iris changes between up to five stops.
 For creative shots, when transitioning from interior to exterior scenes, for example, it can also be used as variable ND to make precise exposure adjustments without affecting T-stop or other camera settings.

 While other approaches to depth control use shutter speed or ISO compensation methods, which affect motion blur and sensor noise, Cinefade employs an universally applicable light filter, claiming initial light loss of 1.5 stops at full transmission with no color casts.
 Holding Schneider Optics filters, the Cinefade FilterTray is sandwiched in a matte box that affixes to the front of the lens.
 One 4 x 5 filter is static, while the geared Cinefade FilterTray holds another circular polarizer for 90 degrees of rotation to achieve minimum and maximum light transmission levels.

 Now, with new support from Cmotion, the Cinefade unit can be remotely controlled through Cmotion Cforce receivers.
 (Arri CLM4/CLM5-compatible motor kits can also be used with the custom Cmotion Cforce receiver.)
 The complete system includes customized Cmotion Cvolution lens control with motors, hand unit and camin for control of focus, iris and zoom of cine style lenses for Arri and others.
 A TLS Raven matte box is included.